chaosdefinition/wtfs/README.md

 * Block 1 is super block.
 * Block 2 is the first inode table and the head of inode table chain.
 Because we use the last 8 bytes of a block as a pointer to another block, an inode table can contain a maximum of 63 inodes.
-The quantity of inode table is determined by the quantity of inode bitmap.
+The number of inode tables is determined by the number of inode bitmaps.
 * Block 3 is the first block bitmap and the head of block bitmap chain.
 For the same reason, a block bitmap can state at most 4088 * 8 blocks.
-The quantity of block bitmap is determined by device size.
+The number of block bitmaps is determined by device size.
 * Block 4 is the first inode bitmap and the head of inode bitmap chain.
 For the same reason again, an inode bitmap can state at most 4088 * 8 inodes.
-The quantity of inode bitmap is one by default and cannot be changed before version 0.5.0.
+The number of inode bitmaps is one by default and cannot be changed before version 0.5.0.
 Since version 0.5.0, it can be set to a value within a reasonable range (bigger than zero and smaller than a specific value relating to device size) when doing format.
 * Blocks from 5 are data blocks.
 Data blocks also have their last 8 bytes to be a pointer except symbolic links.
 For symlinks, they always contain only one data block each, the first 2-byte-long word of which records the length of